Kalabhairava Ashtakam: The Song of the Lord of Time (Lyrics & Meaning)

 Translation:

-I worship Kalabhairava, the Supreme Lord of the city of Kashi, who is the protector of the bridge of Dharma (righteousness) and the destroyer of the path of Adharma (unrighteousness), who liberates us from the fetters of Karma and bestows well-being, the all-pervading Lord.
-Whose limbs are beautifully adorned by a coiled serpent of golden hue.
+I worship Kalabhairava, the Lord of Kashi, who protects the bridge of Dharma and destroys the path of Adharma, who frees beings from the bonds of karma and bestows peace and welfare, and whose body is adorned by a radiant golden serpent.

 Verse 6